mmbman/Katagiri/index.md

 # Transcripts in Chronological Order

 **Note:** I am updating the transcripts I've already done to a more readable style.
-Currently the first ten talks are pretty solid; the rest need more work.
+Currently the first 11 talks are pretty solid; the rest need more work.

 *ellipses (...) indicate a stretch of talks not yet transcribed*